kushaldas/pym/docs/projectstructure.rst

 Replace <username> and <password> with your newly created account details.

-.. note:: Remember to change the name of the project to something else to test following instructions.
+.. note:: Remember to change the name of the project to something else in the `setup.py`to test following instructions.

 Registering your project
 -------------------------